Bachelor of Environmental Science

 - environmental auditing.

-A number of graduates are now in senior positions in several industry areas, including the Environmental Protection Agency (EPA).
+A number of graduates are now in senior positions in several industry areas, including the Environmental Protection Agency (EPA), the Department of Sustainability and Environment (DSE), the Commonwealth Scientific and Industrial and Research Organisation (CSIRO), catchment management authorities, agricultural and research agencies.

 Professional recognition and accreditation